alainivars/ansible-roles/hf/system/user_key/add/README.rst

 hf.system.user_key.create
 =========================

-Add my key if not exists in authorized_key
+Add my key if not exists in authorized_keys

 Requirements
 ------------